 The miguelitos are originally filled with pastry cream.
-Which if you want to prepare and fill with it, no problem. f you do not have the mood to make it or you do not like it, use milk caramel or the sweet that you like the most, but it should have a very thick consistency.
+Which if you want to prepare and fill with it, there is no problem.
+If you are not in the mood to make it or you don’t like it, use milk caramel or the jam that you like best.
+To take into account, you should choose a jam with a very thick consistency.

 Let’s talk a bit about the recipe:

-This dough is very easy to make.
-But the leavening times must be respected.
-If you use dry yeast, you may sometimes think that it does not work or does not rise the same as fresh yeast.
-If this happens to you, it may be that you are keeping it in an inappropriate place or perhaps you should try different brands to compare and notice the differences.
+This whole wheat miguelitos dough is very easy to make.
+Although the leavening times must be respected.
+If using dry yeast you think that it does not work or does not rise the same as fresh yeast, it may be that you are storing it in an inappropriate place.
+Or maybe you should try different brands to compare.

-The breads come out light, product of the fermentation.
-If they come out heavy it is because you did not let them rise correctly.
-It is a not very sweet dough because then when filling with milk caramel it would be too cloying and that is then the reason that the recipe contains little sugar.
+The buns come out very light as a result of fermentation.
+When they come out rough and heavy, it is because you are not letting them rise properly.
+This type of dough is a not very sweet, because then when filling it would be too cloying.
+That is the reason why the recipe contains little amount of sugar.

 The ingredients are more than common and easily accessible in any store.
-They have options like orange zest, lemon zest or both, which are great.
-The convenient thing is to use all whole grain ingredients but sometimes it is difficult to get whole wheat sugar so I use the white one but if you have, always use whole wheat sugar.
+It has options like orange zest, lemon zest, or both.
+Although it is always convenient to use whole grain, sometimes it is difficult to find muscovado or whole cane sugar.
+If so, use plain white sugar or another sweetener to taste.

-When you are form the dough buns if you are not familiar with cooking and more with this type of recipe.
-The thing to keep in mind is that each bun you make gives them the smoothest possible shape and the dough close is always facing down (facing the baking sheet).
-Because if not when baking and it has its correct growth, it will open and the buns will be deformed.
+When you are assembling the buns, keep in mind that each bun you make, give it the smoothest possible shape.
+Also, that the closure of the dough is positioned downwards (facing the tray).
+Because if not when baking and the product has its correct growth, it will open, and the buns will be deformed.

 Making dough balls may be the easiest and fastest thing to do.
 Although there are other forms of miguelitos with an elongated shape.
 If you know the technique to make them come out like this or if it is easier or more beautiful to do, use the one you want the most.
-Here I did the simplest thing to do, the idea is not to overwhelm anyone and that everyone can do it.
+This time I made it as simple as possible so everyone is encouraged to prepare them.

-Placing the dough balls on the baking sheet does not need to be too far apart from each other.
-Actually when baking these should touch each other and thus retain their moisture during baking (I separated them more because I wanted them round).
-They should also be covered with a plastic film so that the dumplings do not dry out while waiting for them to rise.
+Placing the dough balls on the baking sheet does not need to be too far apart from each other..
+Actually, when baking, these should touch.
+And thus retain their moisture during baking.
+They should also be covered with a plastic kitchen wrap so they do not dry out while the leaving time.

 About the baking it is very fast and takes very few minutes.
 I recommend not browning too much because whole wheat flours are not the same as all-purpose flours, and sometimes the more the bread is browned they will taste bitter.
 So keep an eye on your oven so this doesn’t happen.
 Once cold, they are separated by hand for their correct filling.